scuzzydude/asimov/asimov.md

 It is this value that gives me the righteousness to state, genius belongs to humanity.

-Let's say I'm at a dinner party with a bunch of fancy artsy people.[^100] Some rich dirtbag makes mention he's got a Picasso hidden away at his ski-chalet in Aspen, and only people who get to look at it is the other rich scumbags he invites on his ski trips.
+Let's say I'm at a dinner party with a bunch of fancy artsy people.[^100] Some rich dirtbag makes mention he's got a Picasso hidden away at his ski-chalet in Aspen, and only people who get to look at it are the other rich scumbags he invites on his ski trips.
 My response would be "*Should I bow or curtsey now, your worshipfulness?*"

 While I fully concede to the rich their wealth gives them access to private jets, yachts, and adventure flights into shallow outer space, I won't concede that they have the right to keep works of genius from me or my children.
 That's too much like blood royalty.